open-telemetry/opentelemetry-java/README.md

 }
 ```

-Note that if you want to use any artifacts that have not fully stabilized yet (such as the [semantic conventions constants](https://github.com/open-telemetry/opentelemetry-java/tree/main/semconv), then you will need to add an entry for the Alpha BOM as well, e.g.
+Note that if you want to use any artifacts that have not fully stabilized yet (such as the [prometheus exporter](https://github.com/open-telemetry/opentelemetry-java/tree/main/exporters/prometheus), then you will need to add an entry for the Alpha BOM as well, e.g.

 ```groovy
 dependencies {